Category: Law

 CyberTipline

-If you encounter child pornography on a computer or on the internet, please report it immediately.
-Don’t download or email any offensive content.
-That could get you in trouble and could contribute to the spread of the illegal material.
-Consider some better ways of addressing it:
+If you encounter child pornography on a computer or on the internet, please report it to the CyberTipline immediately.

-Contact your local or state police.
+In addition: Contact your local or state police.
 They are a great resource and can guide you in taking the next appropriate steps.

 If you are outside the USA, then there may be a different way of reporting child sexual abuse material (CSAM).
 You can use INHOPE to find the best agency to contact, when you are abroad.